 2. Determine Your Retirement Income Strategy

-Once you have estimated your retirement surplus or gap, you can begin to think about a course of action.
+Once you have estimated your retirement surplus or gap and evaluated how that surplus or gap may change over time, you can begin to think about a course of action.
 If you expect a surplus, you can focus more on wealth management considerations and less on meeting your lifestyle needs.
-On the other hand, if you foresee a shortfall in your projected retirement income versus expenses, you’ll need to determine how to fill the gap.
+On the other hand, if you foresee a shortfall in your projected retirement income versus expenses, you’ll need to determine how to fill the gap — perhaps by working for a longer period of time, consulting or starting an income-generating business in retirement, delaying Social Security payments, or reducing expenses.

 3. Implement Your Retirement Income Strategy

-Deciding how best to distribute your assets requires a careful look at your overall financial condition, your health and your risk tolerance.
-It’s important to consult experts in retirement planning, taxes and law to help you identify gaps in your financial plan and help you create an appropriate strategy.
+Deciding how best to distribute your assets requires a careful look at your overall financial condition, your health and longevity expectations, and your risk tolerance.
+It’s important to consult experts in retirement planning, taxes and law to help you identify gaps in your financial plan and help you create an appropriate strategy to address those gaps.

 4. Evaluate Your Insurance Coverage